zaphosting/docs/docs/vrising-firststeps-dashboard.md

 ---
-id: satisfactory-firststeps-dashboard
+id: vrising-firststeps-dashboard
-title: Satisfactory Dashboard overview
+title: V Rising Dashboard overview
-description: Information about the dashboard of an Satisfactory server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information about the dashboard of an V Rising server from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Dashboard
 ---